alexisVallet/deep-banana/README.md

-# hnn
+# deep-banana
-Simple GPU neural network library based on CuDNN.
-Very much toy code at this point, highly experimental.
+A GPU accelerated deep learning library for the Haskell programming language.